AidenBurgess/multiprocessor-scheduling-visualisation/wiki/Visualisation.md

 ## Styling

-CSS was used for all the styling in the module
+CSS was used for all the styling in the module.
+CSS variables were used to switch between the light/dark themes.
+The colours of the current and the best schedule tasks were chosen such that there was a good contrast between them.
+The bright yellow of the best schedule tasks draws the user's attention to it and makes it seem more prominent whereas the grey colour of the current schedule tasks complements their fast-changing nature.